Aayush-N/productiveTabs/README.md

-# Productive New Tab Page
+# Productive Tabs

-This page can be used as a replacement to the default new tab page, it provides features such as weather and ToDo lists to keep yourself productive
+This page can be used as a replacement to the default new tab page, it provides features such as weather and ToDo lists to keep yourself productive while browsing the internet